 NSAIDs are most effective when treatment is initiated within 48 hours of the onset of symptoms.
 The dose may be reduced after a significant decrease in symptoms has occurred, but the frequency of dosing should be maintained for several more days for optimal antiinflammatory effect.
 High-dose celecoxib, a cyclooxygenase (COX)-2 selective inhibitor, is an alternative to nonselective NSAIDs; in a randomized trial in acute gout, a single 800 mg dose of celecoxib followed by 400 mg twice daily was comparable in efficacy to indomethacin 50 mg three times daily .
 (See 'Efficacy and safety of NSAIDs' below.)

 The NSAID can be discontinued one or two days after clinical signs have completely resolved.
 Typically, the total duration of NSAID therapy for an acute attack is five to seven days.
 It is likely to be shorter in patients treated within the first 24 hours of symptom onset and may be longer in patients in whom treatment is not begun until several days later.

 There are important contraindications to NSAIDs, including:

-●CKD with creatinine clearance (CrCl) of less than 60 mL/min per 1.73 m2 (see "Nonselective NSAIDs: Overview of adverse effects", section on 'Renal effects' and "Overview of the management of chronic kidney disease in adults", section on 'Definition and classification' and "Assessment of kidney function")
+●Chronic kidney disease (CKD) with creatinine clearance (CrCl) of less than 60 mL/minute per 1.73 m2 (see "Nonselective NSAIDs: Overview of adverse effects", section on 'Renal effects' and "Overview of the management of chronic kidney disease in adults", section on 'Definition and classification' and "Assessment of kidney function")

 ●Active duodenal or gastric ulcer (see "NSAIDs (including aspirin): Primary prevention of gastroduodenal toxicity" and "NSAIDs (including aspirin): Secondary prevention of gastroduodenal toxicity")